Automated Speed Enforcement

 |

-When a vehicle exceeds a threshold speed over the posted speed limit, the ASE system captures an image of the vehicle and licence plate.
-Threshold speeds will not be disclosed.
 A Provincial Offences Officer reviews the image before a ticket is issued.
 Once verified, the ticket is mailed to the registered plate holder at the address on file with the Province within 30 days of the offence.
-The ticket will include a digital copy of the image taken by the ASE camera and an enlargement of the licence plate, along with options for ticket payment or appeal. |
+The ticket will include a digital copy of the image taken by the Automated Speed Enforcement camera and an enlargement of the licence plate, along with options for ticket payment or appeal.

-How are the funds used? |
+How the funds are used

-Background
+ASE Program Background

 - In 2017, Ontario authorized the use of Automated Speed Enforcement (ASE) in municipalities to address ongoing issues with speeding in school zones and community safety zones.